sertxudeveloper/Lyra/Lyra Documentation.md

 php artisan lyra:install
 ```

-After running this command, verify that the `config/lyra.php` and the public assets folder `public/vendor/sertxudeveloper/lyra` were added to your application.
-If it wasn't you should add it manually.
+After running this command, verify that the `config/lyra.php` and the public assets folder `public/vendor/sertxudeveloper/lyra` were added to your application if they weren't you should add it manually.

 ```bash
 php artisan vendor:publish --tag lyra-assets